Celebrate Chinese New Year with these truly traditional dishes

 New Year Rice Cake (Nian Gao)

-As with most Chinese dishes, the north and south have variations of the iconic nian gao, though it’s always a sticky-sweet cake prepared from glutinous rice.
-Whilst it can be eaten all year round, here’s what makes the cake special: ‘nian’ translates to ‘sticky’ but sounds just like ‘year’ when spoken and ‘gao’ means cake but sounds identical to ‘high’.
+As with most Chinese dishes, the north and south have different variations of the iconic nian gao, though it’s always a sticky-sweet cake prepared from glutinous rice.
+Nian gao were used in ancient times as offerings to the Gods and whilst it can be eaten all year round, here’s what makes the cake so special at this time of the year: ‘nian’ translates to ‘sticky’ but sounds just like ‘year’ when spoken and ‘gao’ means cake but sounds identical to ‘high’.
 Thus, the cake signifies a ‘higher year’ than the one previous.
 Genius!

-Uniting with family and loved ones is what underpins Chinese New Year so communal dining where everyone gets stuck in is the order of the day.
+Uniting with family and loved ones is what underpins Chinese New Year, so communal dining where everyone gets stuck in is the order of the day.
 There’s no such dish which does this better than a great cauldron of steaming hot pot, around which families can jostle for prime dipping position.
-A large simmering pot of tasty stew, hot pot’s main ingredients like seafood, pork or chicken are added raw and cooked round the table.
+A large simmering pot of tasty stew which can be customised and tailored using your favourite ingredients like seafood, pork or chicken which can be added raw and cooked round the table.

 Much like nian gao, chicken is a homonym – in Chinese, ‘chicken’s’ pronunciation is the same as ‘prosperity’.
-As such chicken dishes are very popular and it’s served on New Year’s Eve dinner, one of the most important meals over the fortnight’s NY celebrations.
+As such chicken dishes are very popular, it’s served on New Year’s Eve dinner, one of the most important meals over the fortnight’s NY celebrations.
+The chicken feet are said to help you grasp onto wealth, whilst the wings help you to fly higher and the bones represent achievement, so tuck in…

 Fried dumplings, steamed dumplings, boiled dumplings in soup: the dumpling opportunities are endless.
 Regardless of regions, all Chinese will eat dumplings at New Year.
-Their shape resembles ancient golden ingots, which signify wealth, and occasionally a family member may hide a coin inside.
+Their shape resembles ancient golden ingots, which signify wealth.
+Occasionally a family member may hide a coin inside to bless the lucky person who receives it with good luck that year.
+Every family member helps out with the preparation and wrapping of dumplings as a family bonding activity.

 What better food to symbolise a long and healthy life than, well, long and healthy noodles?
 Served much longer than usual and usually uncut, longevity noodles are typically made from wheat as they’re less breakage-prone, Served up in a soup or stir-fried with meat or vegetables and flavoured with sesame and ginger, they’re a delicious celebratory dish.